Understanding Real Estate Commissions: The Hidden Costs of Buying and Selling

 Questions to Ask Before Choosing

-Before committing to any commission structure, ask these key questions:
+Before committing to any commission structure, ask these essential questions to evaluate service quality and alignment:

 - What specific services are included in your fee?